 SCOPE OF STATEMENT

 This statement establishes statutory accounting principles for investments in loan-backed securities, structured securities and mortgage-referenced securities.
+The intent of SSAP No. 43R is to capture investments that have bond-like cash flows.
 In accordance with SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities (SSAP No. 103R), retained beneficial interests from the sale of loan-backed securities and structured securities are accounted for in accordance with this statement.
 Items captured in scope of this statement are collectively referred to as loan-backed securities.

+Pursuant to the intent of to capture investments with bond-like cash flows, the scope of SSAP No. 43R does not include equity instruments, investments with underlying assets that include equity instruments or any structures representing an equity interest (e.g., joint ventures, limited liability companies, partnerships) in which the cash flow payments (return of principle or interest) are partially or fully contingent on the equity performance of an underlying assetFN.
+For example, Collateralized Fund Obligations (CFO) are not captured in scope of SSAP No. 43R.
+In these structures, investors gain exposure to a collection of funds (or equity interests) with the established interest and principle payments based on the issuer’s expected performance of the underlying funds.
+These are equity investments and shall not be captured as debt instruments in scope of SSAP No. 43R.

+New Footnote: As examples, the assumed performance of a fund, a fund of funds, joint venture or limited liability partnership cannot be the basis for a securitization with a resulting investment that indicates a contractual interest and/or principle repayment.

+The scope of SSAP No. 43R shall not include any securitization of assets that were previously reported as standalone assets by the insurance reporting entity.
+In other words, an insurance reporting entity is not permitted to repackage existing assets as “securitizations” to move the reporting of the existing assets within scope of SSAP No. 43R.
+For example, investments in joint ventures held by a reporting entity and reported on Schedule BA shall not be repackaged as a securitization (with the joint ventures as the underlying assets) for reporting on Schedule D-1: Long-Term Bonds.
+This guidance is applicable regardless if the reporting entity retains less than 100% of the securitized assets.
+In these situations, the reporting entity shall continue to report the underlying assets (with any reduction of ownership) as if they had not been repackaged into a securitization.

 SUMMARY CONCLUSION

-Loan-backed securities are defined as securitized assets not included in structured securities, as defined below, for which the payment of interest and/or principal is directly proportional to the payments received by the issuer from the underlying assets, including but not limited to pass-through securities, lease-backed securities, and equipment trust certificates.
+Loan-backed securities are defined as securitized assets not included in structured securities, as defined below, for which the contractual payment of interest and/or principal is directly proportional to the payments received by the issuer from the underlying assets, including but not limited to pass-through securities, lease-backed securities, and equipment trust certificatesFN.
+Pursuant to paragraph 2, the underlying assets supporting payment of interest and/or principal shall not reflect equity interests.

+New Footnote: Lease-backed securities and equipment trust certificates are in scope when meeting structural requirements per the Purposes and Procedures Manual of the NAIC Investment Analysis Office.

-Structured securities are defined as loan-backed securities which have been divided into two or more classes for which the payment of interest and/or principal of any class of securities has been allocated in a manner which is not proportional to payments received by the issuer from the underlying assets.
+Structured securities are defined as loan-backed securities which have been divided into two or more classes for which the contractual payment of interest and/or principal of any class of securities has been allocated in a manner which is not proportional to payments received by the issuer from the underlying assets.
+Pursuant to paragraph 2, the underlying assets supporting payment of interest and/or principal shall not reflect equity interests.